EikeEsders/mp.flux/README.md

 It is probably not the most efficient algorithm, but it worked so far for me ;)

-# What can it be used for ?

-I used it to separate particles from a background.
+I used the algorithm on image data to separate particles from a background.
 One first step is to determine a color intensity threshold (CIT), which converts the image into a bit image.
 Thus, either a pixel has a color intensity above the threshold and is set to one or it is below the threshold and it is set to zero.